An Afro-futurist creative vision

 The story of Abiyoyo offers global universal themes along with the deep cultural resonance of our African heritage.
 The power of story, song, dance, music and animation continue to inspire spontanious retellings of this Xhosa folktale.
 Pete Seeger's family and illustrator Michael Hays have received inquiries from movie director and producer fans of Abiyoyo about developing a feature film.

-It's will require a giant effort to develop the Abiyoyo narrative, draft a screen play, design a story's visual concepts, secure funding and produce a successful feature film.
+It'll be a giant effort to develop the Abiyoyo narrative, draft a screen play, design a story's visual concepts, secure funding and produce a successful feature film.
 Fans of Abiyoyo hope one of these days it all comes together.

 Many talented storytellers have already re-interpereted Abiyoyo and created unique versions of the folktale, blending narrative, music, song, movement, costume and art.
 Check out these how these storytellers have contributed to Abiyoyo's legacy.